Is your Firestick not playing sound?

 Re-attach the HDMI Connection to Your Firestick

-Many times the Firestick no sound issue is caused by the HDMI connection not completely connected.
+Many times the Firestick not playing sound issue is caused by the HDMI cable not being completely connected.
 I personally had this issue several times (because my dog ran into the HDMI extension cord and it caused the HDMI connection to become partially disconnected).

 To fix this, simply unplug the HDMI connection completely.
 Then re-connect the HDMI connector completely.
 After that, make sure your Firestick is powered on and try to hear the audio again.